chihway/imsim2galsim/README.md

 * ImSim (https://dev.lsstcorp.org/cgit/LSST/sims/phosim.git/)
-Only really the beginning part of the simulation code is needed for the purpose of this project, but you should install the full ImSim since everything seems to be sort of integrated...
+Only really the beginning part of the simulation code is needed for the purpose of this project (unless you want to make imsim images yourself), but you should install the full ImSim since everything seems to be sort of integrated...

 If you also download all the SEDs, you can run the magnitude conversion code yourself.
-Otherwise use the lookup table provided in input/.
+Otherwise use the conversion provided in input/mag2flux/

 Once you have ImSim set up.
-You can run: cd YourImsimInstallation/work
+You can run:

+cd YourImsimInstallation/work
 ../phosim TheCatalogYouWantToRun

-This will produce a bunch of images and at the same time kill all the intermediate files, which is kind of a shame…
+This will produce a bunch of images and at the same time kill all the intermediate files, which is kind of a shame...

-Alternatively, you can use the scripts in 'phosim_trimcat' instead of 'phosim' to generate the trimmed catalogs (with file name 'raytrace_XXXX') that will become the input to the main scripts in this project.
+Alternatively, you can use the scripts in 'phosim_trimcat' in the bin/ directory instead of 'phosim' to generate the trimmed catalogs (with file name 'raytrace_XXXX') that will become the input to the main scripts in this project.

 * LSST DM (https://dev.lsstcorp.org/trac/wiki/Installing/Winter2013#StepbystepinstructionsforLinux)
 Here's a useful instruction for how to install it at SLAC: